hmfaysal/hmfaysal-omega-theme/_posts/2015-07-20-Direction.md

 > Me the physicist faced up perhaps the first adult realisation of his life : he sucked as a physicist.

-Ok, maybe "suck" is a bit harsh, but go find me a physicist who uses soft, gentle terms to describe anything - we're not a particularly flowery, smooshy, soft, feathery bunch.
+Ok, maybe "suck" is a bit harsh, but go find me a physicist who uses soft, gentle terms to describe anything - we're not a particularly flowery, smooshy, soft, feathery bunch - kak is kak.
 I worked hard and got half as much done as others around me.
 That, in my mind, was stupid.
 I thought that physics  was bigger than me, that I was not so significant and that given this, I should make way for others to do the job better than me.
 I'm glad they did.

 Instead of doing and getting in the way, I would get out of the way and *enable*.
 I looked for a niche, perhaps found one, and got to work building something that would make others rock, while scratching a personal itch.
 I chose a big problem and slowly, slowly hacked away chunks of it... no serac on my back, just a long, interminable, digital snow of work.
 Was this what I had changed careers for ?
 Was this what Duncan referring to when he suggested there was a bunch of other careers out there that would constitute a life well spent ?
 I cannot answer this question...